Year of entry 2024

 This course is also available to study part-time over 24 months.

-The programme’s two core modules – Moral Philosophy in a Global Context and Political Philosophy in a Global Context – are suitable for you, whether you have studied philosophy before, or whether you have philosophical interests and prior qualifications (or relevant professional experience) in religious studies, politics, sociology, history, global studies, international relations, PPE, liberal arts, business and finance, or economics.
+The course’s two core modules – Moral and Political Philosophy in a Global Context I and Moral and Political Philosophy in a Global Context II – are suitable for you, whether you've studied philosophy before, or have philosophical interests and prior qualifications (or relevant professional experience) in religious studies, politics, sociology, history, global studies, international relations, PPE, liberal arts, business and finance, or economics.
 These modules, delivered by expert moral and political philosophers, discuss key concepts and theories, such as human welfare, political legitimacy, liberty, justice, and the value of equality.
 You'll then go on to build on this theoretical basis to address a range of global ethical challenges.

 You'll also have a wide choice of more specialist modules, enabling you to follow your own interests throughout your course.
 You'll be taught by philosophers, religious studies scholars, and social scientists on topics such as: